 |

-1. - Warner Baxter, In Old Arizona, 1929.
-Actor and assistant director on silent movie ikon DW Griffith's The Birth Of A Nation, 1915, Walsh's acting career ended when losing an eye in (pick your legend) a shooting or car accident.
+- Warner Baxter, In Old Arizona, 1928.
+Actor and assistant director on silent movie icon DW Griffith’s The Birth Of A Nation, 1915, Walsh’s acting career ended when losing an eye in (pick your legend) a shooting or car accident.
 One thing is sure, this happened after a few weeks directing and starring in the first “outdoor all-Talkie” Western...
-Irving Cummings finished the film as actors queued to replace Walsh's Cisco Kid - Baxter's big break (he won an Oscar) after a decade in movies.
-Walsh, still visible in long shots (that is almost a tradition as penny-pinching producers use as much of the old footage as possible), continued his directing career, in his signature black eye-patch.
+Irving Cummings finished the film as actors queued to replace Walsh’s Cisco Kid .
+First, Buddy Roosevelt (who immediately broke a leg!), then Baxter.
+Peter Bogdanovich called Baxter’s performance amateurish.
+He won an Oscar for it - after a decade in movies.
+Walsh is still visible in long shots (almost a tradition as penny-pinching producers use as much of the old footage as possible).
+He continued his directing career, in his signature black eye-patch.

 |